This Week In Broadway News, Hamilton Will Be At The Super Bowl, Elton John Will Write The Music For The Devil Wears Prada, And Broadwaycon Concluded

 "Hamilton” Performers to Sing at the Super Bowl

 Prior to Gaga’s performance, Pepsi will sponsor a 10-second countdown with a lead-in featuring jazz singer Tony Bennett, and the show will have choreography by Richy Jackson.
 It has now also been announced that Broadway will have a place at this year’s Super Bowl as well.
 In addition to the National Anthem, the song “America the Beautiful” will be sung in the televised pregame show by three actresses who were in the original cast of Hamilton.

 At this moment, none of them is still in the cast.
 Phillipa Soo is preparing to star in the Broadway production of Amélie the Musical, Renée Elise Goldberry is working on a Netflix series “Altered Carbon,” and Jasmine Cephas Jones has been working on such television shows as “Girls” and “Blood Surf.”
 In any case, Hamilton fans will be delighted to see these three original stars on the silver screen singing their heart out for America prior to the year’s biggest football game.

 Elton John to Write Music for “The Devil Wears Prada”

 While casting and schedule have not yet been announced, it is notable that Elton John will be writing the musical along with playwright Paul Rudnick, who was behind such works as the screenplay for Sister Act and the play I Hate Hamlet.
 As for Elton John, his most notable accomplishments on Broadway include composing the music for The Lion King, Aida, Billy Elliot: The Musical, and additional music for Holler if Ya Hear Me.

-“Hamilton” Ponzi Scheme Arrests
+Broadway's “Hamilton” Ponzi Scheme Arrests